Jet Engines and How Airplanes Fly

 - 1232 - The Chinese begin to use gunpowder-powered rockets as weapons.

 - 1633 - Lagâri Hasan Çelebi builds a 7-winged rocket fuelled by gunpowder, and ascends from the coast below Topkapı Palace in Istanbul.
-He lands safely in the sea, winning silver and a military position from the sultan, Murad IV.
+He lands in the sea, winning silver and a military position from the sultan, Murad IV.

 - 1687 - Sir Isaac Newton presents his three laws of motion, laying the foundation for modern propulsion theory.
 Newton theorizes that a rearward-channeled explosion could propel a machine forward at high speed.